retracd/FrowaniEncrypt/README.md

 # FrowaniEncrypt
 *** IMPORTANT NOTE ***
-This code was made several years ago by primative programmer Brent, not the current ultra-genius Brent.
+START :: This code was made several years ago by primative programmer Brent, not the current ultra-genius Brent.
 Decided to make this public because why not?
 Code has been unedited since creation date.
-And yes I understand this is not actually an encryption program, but rather a cipher.
+And yes I understand this is not actually an encryption program, but rather a cipher. :: END

 Just a small starter Python project I have worked on over a few days.